 Corydalis is most commonly used to relieve menstrual pain.

-In Chinese medical theory. and in other herbal traditions, pain is often thought to stem from obstruction of normal blood flow.
-As corydalis is thought to “invigorate the blood,” it is considered to be especially useful as a treatment for the pain that results from a traumatic injury.
+In Chinese medical theory, and in other herbal traditions, pain is often thought to stem from obstruction of normal blood flow.
+As corydalis is believed to “invigorate the blood,” it is considered to be especially useful as a treatment for the pain that results from a traumatic injury.

 Anxiety, insomnia, and restless legs syndrome.

 The sedative qualities of corydalis make it useful in the treatment of insomnia and anxiety.
 Its alkaloids increase the sleep-inducing effect of barbiturates and are about 40 percent as effective as morphine in inducing sleep.
 Herbalists blend corydalis with passionflower or Skullcap to treat nervousness, insomnia, agitation, and anxiety.

 • Dried Extract: 2,000 – 6,000mg (10:1)